 |#appres: - to resources (resources: jpg,gif,avi,wav,...)||Path to application resources, i.e. to files of the type: |

 - film (avi, mpeg, divx ...) - used for example by PmiWAnimate graphic item.

 - sound (wav) - used for example by Pm.PlaySound method.

 The path is used if the files are not found on defined paths or in the application folder.
-For getting this path, it is possible to use #appres:.
+For getting this path, the #appres: can be used.

 - for alarms for files with the extension *.al/*.dbf to the subfolder Alarm (#data:Alarm/).
 See the configurator "Folder for files".

 - for events for files with the extension *.ev/*.dbf to the subfolder Event (#data:Event/).
 See the configurator "Folder for files".

 - for trends for database files to the subfolder Trend (#data:Trend/).
 See the configurator "Backup (table) name prefix".

 |#cfg: - to configuration files||The path to configuration files of the application.
 It is suitable to store files with configuration information on this path (the information that doesn't change too much - in opposite to #data:).
 For getting this path, the #cfg: can be used.
 On some places this path is preset (by a macro): |